What are calorie counting and carb counting?

 - Sugars are monosaccharides and disaccharides (the smallest and simplest types of carbohydrates) that are found naturally or added to foods and beverages.
 While some foods like fruits naturally have sugars, others have sugars added to them.
 Because excess sugar can mean extra calories, a spike in blood sugar, and “empty” calories that don’t help you feel full, you usually want to avoid these foods.

 When counting calories, it isn’t so easy to determine calorie intake by simply eyeing or memorizing food intake.
 While you can certainly practice portion control by reading serving sizes on a food label, the amount of calories isn’t as easily known.

 Portion control is a very big part of carbohydrate counting because you may not always have a nutrition label available.
 Dieters who count carbohydrates will often memorize certain portions to make their food choices easier.
 For example, the following foods typically have about 15 grams of carbohydrates:

 - one small piece of fruit, such as an apple or orange

-- 1/2 cup of starchy vegetables, such as cooked corn, peas, lima beans, or mashed potatoes
+- 1/2 cup starchy vegetables, such as cooked corn, peas, lima beans, or mashed potatoes

 Some foods, such as nonstarchy vegetables (like lettuce or spinach) are so low in carbohydrates that some people may not count them.

 Doctors don’t usually recommend a low-calorie diet for any one particular medical condition.
-However, a low-calorie diet can benefit most health conditions, such as high blood pressure or congestive heart failure.
+However, a low-calorie diet can benefit most health conditions associated with obesity, such as high blood pressure or heart disease.

-The decision to eat healthier is a positive one, whether that approach is via a low-calorie or low-carbohydrate one.
+The decision to eat healthier is a positive one, whether that approach is via calorie or carbohydrate counting.
 Keep these thoughts in mind for each approach: